Allows the use of HTML in the title of any widget.

 Features: This is about as basic as a plugin gets.
 HTML In Widget Titles allow you to use any normal HTML tag(s) in the Title section of any widget.
 While originally designed for making titles linkable, it should also work for any other HTML tags.

-Usage: Simply replace the < or > with [ or ] respectively and use the HTML tags like normal.
+Usage: Simply replace the html arrows with [ or ] and use the HTML tags like normal. eg. [a href=#][/a]

-How it works: The plugin uses some very basic PHP and a WordPress filter to replace all instances of [ or ] with < or > respectively.
-This is because when you enter a normal into the title input area, WordPress will remove it.
+How it works: The plugin uses some very basic PHP and a WordPress filter to replace all instances of [ or ] with arrows. (in the plugin title) This is because when you enter a normal into the title input area, WordPress will remove it.
 This replacement happens as the page is generated from the PHP code so it avoids this problem.

 Requires: 0.71 or higher